NBAF-color-lockup

 Accommodations

 There are two room blocks for the Symposium.
 Attendees are responsible for booking and payment of accommodation for the Symposium.
+We encourage attendees to make their arrangements promptly.

 • The Fairfield Inn is across the street from the Manhattan Conference Center.
 A block of 25 rooms has been reserved under “FMD Symposium.”
 To book within this block, please call 785-539-2400 and inform the representative that you are booking with the "FMD Symposium" room block.
 The reservation deadline for this block is February 8, 2025.
 The rate is $110 per night.
 We recommend US Government employees book at the Fairfield Inn as they are able to offer the USG per diem rate for the room nights.

 • The Hilton Garden Inn is connected to the Manhattan Conference Center.
 A block of 20 rooms has been reserved under "FMD Symposium" and can be booked by calling 785-532-9116.
 The rate is $119 per night.
 Please note this is above the US Government per diem rate.
+Please note the room block is from Monday, March 10 to Wednesday, March 12.
+If you intend to stay through Thursday, March 13, the rate will be at the "best available rate."

 In addition to reserved accommodations at the Fairfield Inn, there are several hotels within walking distance to the Manhattan Conference Center, including the Candlewood Suites, adjacent to the Conference Center.